SNAP payment error rates by state

 Error rates represent the combined over-issuance and under-issuance rate, calculated as the total dollar value of incorrect payments divided by total benefits issued.
 The national average of 10.93% comprises a 9.26% overpayment rate and a 1.67% underpayment rate, calculated using USDA's dollar-weighted methodology.

-Estimated OBBBA cost shares are calculated using the tiered framework established by the One Big Beautiful Bill Act: states below 6% owe nothing; 6–8% owe 5% of total benefit allotments; 8–10% owe 10%; and states at or above 10% owe 15%.
+Estimated H.R.
+1 cost shares are calculated using the tiered framework established by H.R.
+1: states below 6% owe nothing; 6–8% owe 5% of total benefit allotments; 8–10% owe 10%; and states at or above 10% owe 15%.
 Benefit issuance figures are from USDA FNS FY 2024 data.
 These cost-share estimates are projections based on current rates applied to FY 2028 enforcement and may differ from actual assessments.

 Cost-share formula: